radekskrabal/currency-converter/README.md

 ## CurrencyConverter
 <strong>CurrencyConverter</strong> is a web app which provides currency conversion between all available currencies.

-It uses <strong>jQuery</strong> for DOM manipulation loaded through CDN.
+It uses <strong>jQuery</strong> for DOM manipulation loaded through Google APIs CDN.
 No additional dependencies needed.